rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Tabs

 Files works well and has a feature I love – Tabs!
 Once you get used to having tabs in your file manager it’s hard to use Windows Explorer!
-Below is a screenshot with three tabs open and the right click menu showing “Open in Terminal”.
+Below is a screenshot with three tabs open.
 You can see how convenient this is.

 On a Mac, the Finder app has tabs.
 I don’t know why Windows doesn’t.
 (Note: Windows 11 22H2 added tabs)

 ----------------------------------------------------------------